downshiftorg/ezekiel/README.md

 $prophecy->someMethod()->shouldHaveBeenCalled();
 ```

-Ezekiel give you an alternative method for inspecting recorded invocations that can be helpful in making very specific test spy assertions without writing crazy prediction matchers and callbacks.
+Ezekiel gives you an alternative method for inspecting recorded invocations that can be helpful in making very specific test spy assertions without writing crazy prediction matchers and callbacks.

 ```php
 <?php